 A daughter of Colombian and Brazilian parents, her native languages are Spanish and Portuguese.
 Ana’s first tent camping experience came later in life and that is when she fell head over heels in love with the outdoors, nature and spending time in the middle-of-nowhere.
 She loves hanging out with her 7-year-old son, hiking, backpacking, climbing mountains, cycling, kayaking, participating in triathlons and doing anything that sounds adventurous.

 She is a former award-winning journalist who has worked for The Los Angeles Times, The Chicago Tribune, the Associated Press and the Press-Telegram in Long Beach.
 Her work has appeared in TIME magazine, The Huffington Post, The Boston Globe, The Washington Post, and other news outlets.
 She graduated from the University of Southern California and holds a dual degree in History and Print Journalism from the Annenberg School of Journalism & Communication.

-As a Latino Outdoors National Communications and Outings Coordinator for Los Angeles, Ana will share her knowledge, passion and enthusiasm for the outdoors and publicize our efforts to the national media.
+As a Latino Outdoors Ambassador for Los Angeles, Ana will share her knowledge, passion and enthusiasm for the outdoors.

 Josie Gutierrez – Ambassador, Southwest Region

 Deeply rooted in the Latino community anchored by her father’s highly visible fame as the first Chicano feature-length filmmaking pioneer, Josie has had a lifelong dedication in celebrating the love of her heritage.
 Making cameo appearances in just about every film produced since the early age of 5.
 Josie shares her father’s passion as an activist with a story to tell.
 She founded the FitFunand blog which has established a significant following.
 Leveraging her message in this way, Josie is able to share her enthusiasm for outdoor fitness globally.